x8lucas8x/x8lucas8x.github.com/content/blog/9-the-low-hanging-fruits-of-technical-writing/index.md

 Good writing takes yet greater reading.
 The more you read, the more vocabulary you collect, the better you become at writing.
 There is no rule here.
 My wife, for instance, loves romances.
 Anything Tolstoy, Roth, Houellebecq, Dostoevsky, Pasternak, Shakespeare is game for her.
 I, on the other hand, prefer to focus on anything ancient, think Plutarch for history or Sophocles for theater.
 Then add some philosophical works here and there, such as the ones of Seneca.
 Not to mention the technical reading oriented towards my craft – currently reading "The Staff Engineer's Path" by Tanya Reilly.
 So try finding some time.
 For us, reading just before bed is what works best habit-wise.

 ### When in Rome
 I certainly won't be the first person telling you to know your audience.
 The reason is simple.
-If people cannot relate to your writing style, it will be harder for you to get your way into their minds.
+If people cannot relate to your writing style, it will be harder for you to find a way into their minds.
 Politicians are doing this when they, for instance, resort to regionalisms or double down on the accent.
 So blend in.
 How can you do that in text?
-Well, for starters, I'd look for pieces from someone's writing you admire in your team or organization.
+Well, for starters, I'd look for pieces from someone's writing you admire in either your team or organization.
 Then analyse its composition until you can answer what makes their writing worthy of your admiration.
 Those points are likely something you can also do yourself.
 That's it, sheer mimesis (i.e., imitation) is still a great tool for learning something or blending in.

 ### Be respectful
 Time is a very precious resource – especially when we are talking about the time of others.
 So be respectful and do your due dilligence, before asking someone to look into your document.
 Basic grammar mistakes and sloppy sentence building aren't really acceptable.
 It communicates you don't think that your time is as valuable as that of your reader.
 So try to be mindful.
 You can't simply expect that the first version of anything you write is proper.
 Mine isn't.
 Yours aren't.
 That means you should read yourself a couple times – sometimes even out loud.
 Improve what can be improved.
 Put some effort really.
 Only then you should consider sharing it.